IN THE NEWS

 December 11, 2000

-Goldman Calls Hedge Funds, Pumping Amazon
+Goldman Calls Hedge Funds, Pumping Amazonby Avitol Louria Hahn

 "Amazon has transitioned from a concept of a store without walls to a company that requires a substantial investment in physical capital and has now movied into a situation where its products are significantly more costly than other alternatives on the Web," said David Rocker of Rocker Partners L.P.
 "One can observe this by doing a price comparison using services such as . . .
 PriceSCAN.com."